MUNsdh/readthedocs/docs/source/Work Offsets.rst

 1. Begin by pressing the 'Offsets' button until the 'work zero offset' section on the screen turns white.

-2. Navigate to a new G-Code (using the cursor) to select as the new offset code (ie. G154 P7).
-Remember G54 is for the top left corner of the vise so make sure to pick a different one.
+2. Navigate to a new offset (using the cursor) to select as the new offset code (ie. G154 P7).
+Remember G54 is reserved for the top left corner of the vise so make sure to pick a different one.

-3. Using the hand jog, navigate to the point that you want your orgin to be.
+3. Using the hand jog, jog the spindle to the point that you want your orgin to be.

 4. Using cursor, naviagte to x-axis and press 'Part Zero Set'.
 Move to y-axis and repeat.

 Note: Since the tool offsets will be taken from the top of the work piece, the z-axis offset should always be 0.

-5. The new G-code that you have selected now has to be replaced on your program for **every** operation.
+5. The new offset that you have selected now has to be replaced on your program for **every** operation.
 To do this:

 a.
 When you click post process, your NC File will load onto your screen.

 b.
-Under every operation, the following G-Code is listed on the third line.
+Under every operation, the following offset is listed on the third line.
 We want to change this.

 .. figure:: ../_static/images/G54.png
    :figwidth: 700px